Oath Keepers founder Stewart Rhodes sentenced to 18 years in prison on Jan. 6 charges

 Prosecutors had asked Mehta to impose a sentence of 25 years in prison, saying Rhodes, who is 58, qualified for a more lengthy sentence under federal anti-terrorism laws given the "threat of harm and the historic significance" of his crimes.
 Mehta agreed to impose the enhancements, noting that Rhodes did not demonstrate "acceptance of responsibility" for his role in the attack.
 It was the first time the terrorism enhancement has been applied to a Jan.
 6 defendant.

+Hours after Rhodes was sentenced, his co-defendant Kelly Meggs, the leader of the Florida chapter of the Oath Keepers, was given a sentence of 12 years behind bars.
+Meggs was convicted of seditious conspiracy alongside Rhodes last November.
+Prosecutors alleged he spearheaded the effort to enter the Capitol.

-Delivering a withering rebuke to Rhodes before handing down the sentence, Mehta said he presents "an ongoing threat and a peril to this country and its democracy."
+Delivering a withering rebuke to Rhodes before handing down his sentence, Mehta said he presents "an ongoing threat and a peril to this country and its democracy."

 Seditious conspiracy "is among the most serious crimes an individual American can commit," he said.
 "It's an offense against the government, to use force.
 It's an offense against the people of the country."